-David Gothard graduated with an MA in Philosophy and African History from Edinburgh University during four years when student drama played an important part.
+David Gothard CBE, graduated with an MA in Philosophy and African History from Edinburgh University during four years when student drama played an important part.
 As a British Council post-graduate in Budapest, he directed pioneering and provocative productions of TS Eliot, Beckett and Pinter.
 He worked at the Royal Court Theatre, London, under the artistic directorship of Lindsay Anderson and William Gaskill.

 He joined Riverside Studios in London in 1977 under Peter Gill, during a seminal period: In the opening season were launched a now legendary “The Cherry Orchard” from Peter Gill, Athol Fugard’s work from South Africa, Miro’s first theatre collaboration since Diaghilev and Shuji Terayama’s “Directions to Servants”.